robsongeek/advice-generator-app/README.md

-# Frontend Mentor - Profile card component solution
+# Frontend Mentor - Advice Generator App - component solution

-This is a solution to the [Profile card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [Advice Generator App - Frontend Mentor Challenge](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents